picketlink/picketlink-installer/README.md

 Now just follow the instructions.

-Note for PicketLink 2.1 Users
+Note for PicketLink Federation 2.1 Users
 ----------------------------------

 The installer updates the PicketLink module(which defaults to 2.1.x) in JBoss EAP 6 with the 2.5 libraries.